Walt Disney World Florida, USA Travel Guide

 Apply sunscreen, wear a hat, and sunglasses for outdoor activities.

-Walt Disney World's transportation network is designed for seamless guest movement.
+Walt Disney World's transportation the system is designed for seamless guest movement.

-Consider your preferred transport method when choosing your resort.
-Monorail or Skyliner access significantly reduces travel time to certain parks.
+Consider your preferred transport method when choosing your vacation spot.
+Monorail or Skyliner access significantly reduces time it takes to get to certain parks.